Healthy bread alternatives for breakfast and lunch May 14, 2020

 Oat pancakes

-Or if you’re looking for something a bit more similar to bread to wrap up with, why not whip up a couple of pancakes?
-Did you know that oat pancakes are a thing?
-Yup.
-And they’re very tasty too.
-Just grab a bag of Nairn’s Porridge Oats and add half a cup into your go-to pancake recipe.
+If you’re looking for something a bit more bread-like to wrap up with, why not whip up a couple of pancakes?
+Oat pancakes are fabulously filling, and they’re very tasty too.
+Just grab a bag of Nairn’s Scottish Porridge Oats and add half a cup into your go-to pancake recipe.
 It’ll bulk it up somewhat, so you might want to use a little more liquid than usual to compensate.
+Or find our favourite recipe for oat pancakes here.

 Something different?

-Maybe you’re open to a bread alternative that’s a bit ‘out of the norm’?
-Keep reading if that's you!
+Maybe you’re open to a bread alternative that’s a bit ‘out of the norm’.
+If that’s the case, you’re in for a treat.

 Karalian pastries

-Karalian pastries, originating from the Baltic region, are traditionally made with rye bread, butter and rice and will add instant variety to your lunch hour whilst dodging any white flour-related foods.
-You can experiment with the filling too… traditional recipes add things like diced egg, cheese, grated carrot or chopped egg to bring a different dimension to the crunchy rye crust.
+Originating from the Baltic region, these bite-sized goodies are traditionally made with rye bread, butter and rice and will add instant variety to your lunch break.
+You can experiment with the filling too.
+While traditional recipes add things like diced egg, cheese, grated carrot or chopped egg to bring a different dimension to the crunchy rye crust, you can always invent your own take on the pastry.

 Almond bread

-Or maybe you’d like to try your hand at baking up some lovely, low-carb almond bread?
-Great for those following the Paleo diet or if you need some gluten free sustenance.
-One bonus of almond bread is that it’s actually fairly close in texture and taste to ‘real’ bread!
+Maybe you could try your hand at baking up some lovely, low-carb almond bread – great for those following the Paleo diet or those after some gluten free sustenance.
+Almond bread is surprisingly close in texture and taste to ‘real’ bread, so the perfect alternative.
 You’ll be able to find almond flour for the mix at your nearest health food store.

 Cauliflower bread

 Cauliflower bread comes with a similar set of nutritious credentials (low carb, keto-friendly and gluten free), plus it tastes great.
 Terrific when toasted, or used in a sandwich it’s a simple way to score some easy ‘health points’.
-Top tip; use for toasted cheese!
+And it goes down a treat when used for toasted cheese!

 Avoid the post-lunch energy slump

-• Sugar cravings seem to drop off somewhat.
-Less temptation to reach for that chocolate bar!
+• Sugar cravings seem to drop off, meaning you feel less tempted to reach for that chocolate bar.

-• Your blood sugar levels are steadier, meaning better concentration and general mood.
+• Your blood sugar levels are steadier.
+This could help you feel a boost in concentration and general mood.

-• Your gut health improves thanks to less sugar (and more fibre) passing through it.
+• Your gut health will start to improve with less sugar (and more fibre) passing through it.
+And it will return the favour by building your immune system and even help improve your sleep.

 • You can even reduce the risk of certain chronic diseases like heart disease, diabetes and obesity through regularly consuming wholegrains like oats.

-So, as you can tell… there’s no need to continue ‘loafing’ around with white bread when there are so many delicious alternatives out there.
+So, as you can tell, there’s no need to continue ‘loafing’ around with white bread when there are so many delicious alternatives out there.
 Switch and ditch!
-You might just find you like it.
+You might just find you like it – your body certainly will.

 As most of our followers on social media will know, we absolutely love a bit of feel-good-food.
 Hummus, of course, is a shining example of exactly that.
 We love how...